Missionaries, not mercenaries

 Finally, people use it as an argument that they only want permanent employees, no outsiders.
 It’s a myth that employees are gonna care more about the product.
 There are some who do and some who don’t.
 Just like with development studios.
 We do care.

 If you liked this post, why don't you subscribe for more content?
 If you're as old-school as we are, you can just grab the RSS feed of this blog.
-If not, why don't you subscribe to our newsletter to stay in touch (fill in the form just below).
-We'll let you know from time to time when something interesting comes out.
+Or enroll to the course described below!

 Alternatively, if audio's more your thing why don't you subscribe to our podcast!
 We're still figuring out what it's going to be, but already quite a few episodes are waiting for you to check them out.